What Vicki Offers

-We offer transformational retreats for women at the beautiful oceanfront Yoga del Pacifico resort in Troncones, Mexico.
+Vicki offers transformational retreats for women at the beautiful oceanfront Yoga del Pacifico resort in Troncones, Mexico.
 Just a 40 minute drive from the Ixtapa/Zihuataneo International Airport, we promise that you will come away with your body recharged and your spirit renewed.
-Vicki will teach you 5 concrete practices that you'll take home to successfully negotiate and transcend the changes that mid-life brings.
-A combination of daily yoga, meditation, and Equine Assisted Learning sessions with the horses will help you listen to your authentic self.
-Nutritious food, massage, breathwork, free time, and beach bonfire 'letting go' ceremonies will help solidify your new practices so that you can take your new skills home with you.
+We'll practice themes in Vicki's Horse(wo)manship Curriculum and learn how to successfully negotiate and transcend the changes that mid-life brings.
+A combination of daily yoga, meditation, and Equine Assisted Learning sessions with the horses will help you learn to isten to your authentic self.
+Nutritious food, massage, free time, and beach bonfire 'letting go' ceremonies will help solidify your new practices and get you ready to take your new skills home with you and start living your VERY BEST LIFE!

 This is a program for women who want to expand their spirit of adventure and have the often transformative experience of camping outdoors with horses.
 Participants will learn how to set up the horses' camps and take care of their feeding and watering.
 You will also learn to set up your own camp, from pitching a tent to setting up the communal kitchen.
 Learning about the local ecology and the plants and animals that inhabit the environment around our camp rounds out the environmental education component of these weekends.
 Cowgirl Campouts include trail riding for those with horse experience, and hiking, biking, yoga, guided meditation, or just relaxing for everyone.
 Horse(wo)manship Sessions are also available for those who want to do some personal exploration.
 These weekends will focus on learning good horsemanship skills in an environment of female camaraderie, adventure, admiration of nature, and good ol' fashioned fun!